Episode 74: Sept.16, 2017

 Episode 19- June 9, 2014

-Jim Mezon is in his 30th season at the Shaw Festival, one of North America’s most celebrated theatre festivals.
+Jim Mezon has performed in over 30th seasons at the Shaw Festival, one of North America’s most celebrated theatre festivals.

-We discuss his journey from a job as a theatre janitor in Winnipeg to becoming a star at the Shaw Festival, where he’s currently celebrating his 30th season.
+We discuss his journey that began with him working as a theatre janitor in Winnipeg to becoming a respected actor, director and educator.

 Artists, generally speaking, don’t follow the timelines of societal norms around big life decisions like getting married, buying a home & starting a family.
 In this episode I talk with Jim about how I waited until my 40′s to get married and start a family.
 Jim mentions he started a family later in life too and speaks candidly about the impact of having a child in his 50′s.